TZlindra/ELEC291Project2/README.md

 The controller was programmed to transmit movement coordinates to the robot.
 The robot was programmed to transmit a calculated inductance corresponding to the amount of detected metal.

-Notice how receives were implemented through the `main` program and are synchronous tasks.
-We designed the **UART** transmission to be implemented asynchronously via **ISR**.
+Notice how **UART RX** were implemented through the `main` program and are synchronous tasks.
+We designed the **UART TX** to be implemented asynchronously via **ISR**.
 There was a transmission delay of *200 ms* implemented from both microcontrollers.
 This enabled the **JDY-40** to transmit and receive data at a rate which kept data accuracy and response at an acceptable threshold.

 #### User Acceptance Testing